Insights from Our Experts

 Let us look at some prominent open source performance testing tools for Django REST API

-The Apache JMeter application is open source software, designed to test the performance on static and dynamic resources (Webservices (SOAP/REST), Web dynamic languages - PHP, Java, ASP.NET, Files, etc).
-It can be used to simulate a heavy load of API calls.
+The Apache JMeter application is open-source software designed to test the performance on static and dynamic resources (Webservices (SOAP/REST), and Web dynamic languages such as PHP, Java, ASP.NET, Files, etc. It can be used to simulate a heavy load of API calls.
 You can use it to make a graphical analysis of API performance or to test your server/script/object behavior under heavy concurrent load.
 It is a full multithreading framework that allows concurrent sampling by many threads and simultaneous sampling of different functions by separate thread groups.

 ApacheBench (ab) is a benchmarking tool that can load test servers by sending an arbitrary number of concurrent requests.
 It was designed for testing Apache installations.

-cURL is a command line tool to send and receive data using various protocols like HTTP, HTTPS, FTP, LDAP etc. It comes by default with most of the Linux distributions.
-In order to test a REST API using cURL we just need to hit the command for the appropriate HTTP method in Linux.
+cURL is a command-line tool to send and receive data using various protocols like HTTP, HTTPS, FTP, LDAP, etc. It comes by default with most of the Linux distributions.
+To test a REST API using cURL, we just need to enter the command for the appropriate HTTP method in Linux.

-Wrk is a tool that is similar to traditional Apache Benchmark.
-Configuration and execution are through a command line tool.
-It has very few but powerful settings, only the essential to generate HTTP load.wrk has several improvements over the more traditional ab It is multi-threaded, so it makes it much easier to generate higher loads as it is able to take advantage of multi-core processors.wrk is the best tool when your goal is to find what is the maximum load your API can handle.
+Wrk is a tool that is similar to the traditional Apache Benchmark.
+It is configured and executed through a command-line tool.
+It consists of all the essential and powerful settings required for generating HTTP load.
+Wrk has several improvements over the more traditional tools.
+It is multi-threaded, so it makes it much easier to generate higher loads as it can take advantage of multi-core processors.wrk is the best tool when your goal is to find what is the maximum load your API can handle.